simov/markdown-viewer/firefox.md

 127.0.0.1    ssd
 ```

-Then you only need to enable that origin `http://ssd` in the Advanced Options page as well.
+Then you only need to add that origin `http://ssd` in the Advanced Options page as well.

 The above script can be run on system startup using SystemD or any other service manager.